paolaperalta/100-days-of-code/log.md

 **Today's Progress**: Completed the Basic CSS module in freeCodeCamp and the Applied Visual Design one.

 **Thoughts**: I am finding that the best time for me to work on this is early in the morning.
-I am not always able to do that but today was a good day in terms of motivation and I put in around X hours.
+I am not always able to do that but today was a good day in terms of motivation and I put in more than 3 hours.
 Excited to be learning about CSS animations!

 **Link(s) to work**: https://www.freecodecamp.org/peraltapaola